Zero-Shot Distracted Driver Detection via Vision Language Models with Double Decoupling: Introduction

 \section{Introduction}

 Road traffic collisions remain a critical global safety issue.
-According to the World Health Organization, approximately 1.35 million people die each year as a result of road traffic collisions worldwide, and driver inattention is a major contributing factor~\cite{WHO18}.
-In support of this, a study of 1,005 traffic collisions across six European countries reports that 32\% of cases involved drivers, passengers, or pedestrians judged to be distracted or inattentive~\cite{Talbot13}.
+According to the World Health Organization, 1.35 million people die each year from road traffic collisions worldwide, and driver inattention is a major contributing factor~\cite{WHO18}.
+A study of 1,005 traffic collisions across six European countries reports that 32\% of cases involved drivers, passengers, or pedestrians judged to be distracted or inattentive~\cite{Talbot13}.
 These findings motivate distracted driving detection (DDD) as an essential component of driver monitoring, where early identification of risky behaviors and timely warnings can help mitigate traffic collisions.

-Despite substantial progress, classic supervised learning approaches to DDD~\cite{Abouelnaga17, Saad20} remain impractical in many real deployments, as they require large-scale labeled in-cabin images that are costly to collect and annotate.
+Despite substantial progress, classic supervised learning approaches to DDD~\cite{Abouelnaga17, Saad20} remain impractical, as they require large-scale labeled in-cabin images that are costly to collect and annotate.
 Moreover, these models are tightly coupled to the training distribution and often degrade sharply under dataset shift, including changes in camera viewpoint, illumination, and driver appearance.
 To address these limitations, recent work has explored the use of VLMs pretrained on massive image text pairs for zero-shot DDD~\cite{Radford21-CLIP}, namely performing inference without any task specific training on DDD.
 However, even with strong pretrained VLMs, prior studies report that performance on public DDD benchmarks is still far from satisfactory~\cite{Hasan-22-DriveCLIP,Greer-24-DriverAC}, highlighting a persistent gap between the promise of VLMs and their practical accuracy for DDD.